Rollkran/hackernews/README.md

 this project only contains the dist folder created with angular, to see the full project go to https://github.com/Rollkran/hackernewsfull

-Mongodb table: hnews,
-requires a mongo database running locally in default 27017 port
+Mongodb db: hnews, collection: news, requires a mongo database running locally in default 27017 port.

 server run in port 3000 (Default)